anxin16/Capstone-Project-2/Capstone-Report/readme.md

 Fit a model X_train, and calculate MSE with X_test, y_test: 0.29637196828670975

 *So this is a relatively good model.
 The only shortcoming of this model is that it uses all the features, so X has high demention.
 We'll try to reduce demention with feature selection later.*

+True life expectancy compared to the predicted life expectancy is shown in the plot below:
 ![le-ple-lm](https://github.com/anxin16/Capstone-Project-2/blob/master/Figures/le-ple-lm.png)

 #### 2) Support Vector Regression